Local theory of stable polynomials and bounded rational functions of several variables: A local theory of stable polynomials

-Since $j \in S_j$, the number $N_j$ can be computed in terms of $\{N_1,\dots,N_{j-1}\}\cup\{b_j\}$ and by induction in terms of $\{b_1,\dots, b_j\}$ entirely using ``segment'' relations between the $Q_i$'s.
+and this shows $N_j$ can be computed in terms of $\{N_1,\dots,N_{j-1}\}\cup\{b_j\}$.
+By induction then, $N_j$ can be computed entirely in terms of $\{b_1,\dots, b_j\}$ with knowledge of the sets $S_j$ above.
 Now, $N_j$ equals the number of branches of $p$ that have initial segment $Q_j$ but cannot extend to a longer initial segment (the $\psi$ terms in the Puiseux expansion for $p$ block this).
 Since we can compute $N_j$ using $\{b_1,\dots, b_j\}$ we see that this statement holds generically for $A+tB$.
 Thus, generically $A+tB$ has $N_j$ branches with initial segment $Q_j$ that do not extend to longer initial segments.
 This proves Theorem \ref{thm:segments}. \end{proof}

 Notice that each use of $b_j$ requires us to potentially avoid $2$ values of $t$ in $A+tB$.
 Thus, $A+tB$ has the structure in Theorem \ref{thm:segments} for all but at most $2r$ values of $t$, where $r$ (see above) is at most $k$, the number of irreducible Weierstrass factors of $p$ at $(0,0)$.
 A simpler yet cruder statement would be to say that $A+tB$ has the desired factorization for all but $2M$ values of $t$ since $M$, the order of vanishing at $(0,0)$, can be read off fairly easily from $p$ and equals the total number of branches.